“Bijou boutique hotel near Galle, with a pool, tropical gardens and a personal touch”

 - Karaoke machine on request

-- All rooms have DVD players and there's a DVD library in the lounge with some family films
+- In-room DVD players and a DVD library in the lounge with some family films

 Kids Activities nearby: